michaelrommel/pwd-racetrack/firmware/racetrack_protocol.md

 ## Overview ##

-- strings may be at most 254 bytes long
+- strings may be at most 384 bytes long, that means, that JsonBuffer needs to be at least 601 bytes long, this is too large for the Pro mini, need to exchange only basic information between the controllers
 - strings can be sent with a terminating linefeed \n, it will be ignored while parsing the JSON
-- strings are sent repeatedly every second until acknowledged without error
+- strings are sent repeatedly every 2 seconds until acknowledged without error
 - strings are re-sent when acknowledged with error
 - error messages are not acknowledged and not re-sent
 - message ids are simple integer numbers and should be unique only from the perspective of the message creator
 - Race track acknowledges commands as well
-- RFIDs are normally between 4 bytes and 8 bytes long (Example UID: 04 57 57 A2 2D 4D 81 or UID: 7A 23 08 85)
+- RFIDs are normally between 4 bytes and 7 bytes long (Example UID: 04 57 57 A2 2D 4D 81 or UID: 7A 23 08 85)
 - headlines indicate communication direction
   - C: Android / Raspberry / Operator PC as a Controller
   - R: Racetrack electronics